How to Treat a Poison Ivy Rash

 Body

 Misconceptions about poison ivy have led desperate sufferers to adopt some pretty bizarre cures.
 Here are some tried-and-true home remedies that can be helpful in treating poison ivy rash.
-But the best way to foil the itch is by minding the old saying, “Leaflets three, let it be.”
+But the best way to foil the itch is by minding the old saying, “Leaves of three, let it be.”

-Poison ivy has a nasty habit of rewarding those who touch it with two or three weeks of blistering misery.
-It is nature’s nasty revenge, but with a little education you can learn to identify it, prevent it, or treat it with a bit less aggravation.
+Poison ivy has a nasty habit of rewarding those who touch it with 2 or 3 weeks of blistering misery.
+It is nature’s nasty revenge, but with a little education, you can learn to identify it, prevent it, or treat it with a bit less aggravation.

 Identifying a Poison Ivy Plant

-• Poison ivy’s “leaves of three” are glossy-green, but are tinged with pink in the spring, and take on a brilliant orange in the autumn.
+• Poison ivy’s “leaves of three” are glossy and green but are tinged with pink in the spring and take on a brilliant orange in the autumn.

 • These leaves sometimes vary in appearance, however.
 They can be either shiny or dull, and some are lobed or toothed while others are not.
 Usually, they are shiny when young and turn dull green as a mature plant.